lucy2sy/roomie-receipts/README.md

   - **Split Differently**: Assign specific amounts to each person.
 (Auto-fills remaining amount for 2 people!)
 - **📂 Local History**: Your created receipts are safely stored in your browser's local storage for privacy.
 - **💌 Gentle Reminders**: One-click to copy a friendly, non-awkward payment reminder message.
-- **📄 PDF Export**: Download your receipt as a receipt-styled PDF file.
 - **🔗 Easy Sharing**: Share the receipt link instantly with your roomies.

 ---